(17) The Plan Has Been Laid Out

 "Also, people around Wiunlen know who you are.
 Aren't you afraid that people would hear your name and come find you?"
 Owen made sure to point it out.

 "At first I thought that there's no point lying because that way maybe I'd find my way home faster.
 But as time went by, no one found me so I kept using my real name, but I never revealed my last name.
-The name Riang isn't that uncommon in Eslahai, unlike yours… Owen."
-Riang didn't seem particularly worried about that.
+The name Riang isn't that uncommon in Eslahai, unlike the name Owen."
+Riang didn't seem particularly worried about anyone hearing her name.

 "So what do we do?
 How do I get back home?"
 She stared into Owen's eyes, looking for an answer.